PlasmoHQ/plasmo/cli/plasmo/README.md

 Finally, you can also avoid putting source code in your root directory by putting them in a `src` sub-directory, [following this guide](https://docs.plasmo.com/framework/customization/src).
 Note that `assets` and other config files will still need to be in the root directory.

+## Supported Browsers

+To see a list of supported browser targets, [please refer to our documentation here](https://docs.plasmo.com/framework/workflows/faq#what-are-the-officially-supported-browser-targets).
 ## Community

 The Plasmo community can be found on [Discord](https://www.plasmo.com/s/d).
 This is the appropriate channel to get help with using the Plasmo Framework.